nestauk/dap_medium_articles/streamlit_app_tutorial/README.md

 ## About the data
 data:

 IoD values for each English Local Authority (LA).

 IoD values for each English Lower Suport Output Area(LSOA).

 shapefiles:

-LA shapefiles for the choropleth maps.
+LA geographical boundaries for the choropleth maps.

-LSOA shapefiles for the choropleth maps, broken down by region due to reduce file sizes.
+LSOA geographical boundaries for the choropleth maps, broken down by region due to reduce file sizes.